-DISABILITY RELATED STUDY ABROAD CONSIDERATIONS & CHECKLIST

-GENERAL ACCESSIBILITY Review the overall physical, attitudinal and cultural access in your chosen location.
+DISABILITY RELATED STUDY ABROAD CONSIDERATIONS & CHECKLIST GENERAL ACCESSIBILITY Review the overall physical, attitudinal and cultural access in your chosen location.
 Does the host location have any disability rights protection?
 Are there charges for accommodations in the host location?
 TRANSPORTATION What are your domestic/international transportation needs?
 Is there public transportation in your host location?
 Is it accessible?
 HOUSING AND DIETARY CONSIDERATIONS What are housing and living conditions like in your host location?
 Does your host institution have housing accommodations to meet your health needs?
-Will your host location be able to accommodate your special dietary needs?

 Does your host institution offer dietary accommodations?
+MEDICAL CONSIDERATIONS

-MEDICAL CONSIDERATIONS Is there access to counseling and medical resources in your host location?
-What are guidelines and laws in your host location regarding prescription medications
+Is there access to counseling and medical resources in your host location?
+Nhat are guidelines and laws in your host location regarding prescription medications?